 The criminal background check will be conducted after a candidate accepts a written, contingent offer of employment.
 The candidate must also provide authorization directly to the vendor, GIS.
-No background check will be conducted until GIS receives the consent and authorization from the candidate.
+No background check will be conducted until GIS receives the consent and authorization from the candidate via GIS' secure online portal.